 There are also test score requirements for registration in specific courses (noted below):

-All courses require a minimum reading score of 19 on the ACT or comparable scores on SAT, COMPASS, PLAN, or EXPLORE.
+All courses require a minimum reading score of 19 on the ACT or comparable scores on SAT, or ACCUPLACER.

 ACT minimum test score requirements for math, science, and computer science courses:

 ACT minimum test score requirements for English, history, and non-math courses:

 Hello and WELCOME !
-UALR is proud that you have elected to take part in the Concurrent Enrollment Program.
+UA Little Rock is proud that you have elected to take part in the Concurrent Enrollment Program.
 We want to wish you all the best in the first steps toward a higher education.

 Below are the necessary steps to accessing your student account.